JAS0NHUANG/SnowCrash/level02/resources/writeup.md

 ![Hex Dump](HexDump.png)
 - This shows the ASCII hex code for each char.
 The code of the dots are "7f" whitch is the DEL key.
 - So the string is actually "ft_wandr{DEL}{DEL}{DEL}NDRel[DEL]L0L" -> "ft_waNDReL0L"

+## Takeaway
+- Packet capture
+- Usage of tcpdump and wireshark to read packet data.
+- ASCII code